TheMakarchikYT/Libretro.NET/README.md

 # Libretro.NET

 Libretro.NET provides native bindings to the famous [`libretro.h`](https://github.com/libretro/RetroArch/blob/master/libretro-common/include/libretro.h) header.
-Targeting .NET Standard 2.0, it allows to quickly setup a Libretro emulator for a wide range of platforms.
+Targeting .NET Framework 3.5, it allows to quickly setup a Libretro emulator for a wide range of platforms.

-This project is at its early days: only basic features and non-OpenGL cores are supported.
+WARNING: THIS PROJECT WAS FORKED FROM https://github.com/seanocali/Libretro.NET FOR .NET FRAMEWORK 3.5 This project is at its early days: only basic features and non-OpenGL cores are supported.
 That said, if you come by and want to contribute, don't hesitate suggest/implement improvements or report issues!

 # Installation